The Glissando (Portamento) for Shifting Technique and Musicality

 PORTAMENTO.
 PORTAMENTI, PORTAMENTOS ?

-“Glissando” is the italian word for “sliding” (or “a slide”).
-Another (italian) word which is used to describe exactly the same musical technique is “portamento” from the verb “portare” (“to carry, to bring”).
-When we apply this same concept of “bringing together” to the bow, we get “portato“, in which the notes are also connected, this time by the bow.
+The words “portamento” and “glissando” are interchangeable but we will prefer the word “glissando” because it better conveys the idea of the finger sliding along the string rather than being somehow carried.
+“Glissando” is the italian word for “sliding” (or “a slide”) whereas “portamento” comes from the italian verb “portare” which means “to carry”.
+When we apply this same concept of “connecting notes together” in our bowing, we get “portato“, in which the notes are also delicately joined, this time by the bow.

 If we keep to the italian language for our musical terminology, then the plurals of both of these terms would end in an “I” (“glissandi/portamenti”) but if we don’t mind being less linguistically pure then we could just use “glissandOS/portamentOs” as the plural.
 Take your pick!
 Whichever of the six words we choose to use, this little technique is an absolutely fundamental component of both our expressivity and shifting tool-boxes.
 Let’s now explore this in greater detail: